Alert: Due to datacenter upgrades, online resource access will experience intermittent outages on Saturday, March 7 and Sunday, March 8.

-- In the Library catalog, click on the "Place a Hold" button in the top menu on the page for the item you want.
+- In the Library catalog find the item you want and click the "Place a Hold" button in the top menu.

-- When the item is returned, you'll receive an email.
-Materials will be held for you at the Information/Check-Out Desk.
+- When the item is returned you'll receive an email.
+Your items will be held for you at the Information/Check-Out Desk.

 - Overdue notices are a courtesy only.
 Notices are sent to your email address.
 Check your Library Account for due dates.

 - A replacement fee is added to long-overdue items.
 If an item is not lost return it to have the fee reduced.

 - Library and campus privileges are restricted when over $10 in fines is accrued.
 Visited the Information/Check-Out Desk to pay fines.

 - Questions?
 Contact Jack Ritchie for Print (707-664-2562) and John Muller for Multimedia (707-664-2590).

 Lost or Damaged Materials

 Lost or damaged materials result in a fee and restricted Library services.
 You may pay a replacement fee or replace the item yourself.
 Library services will be restored once the item has been replaced and/or the fee is paid.
 Please see our ILL/Link+ page for more information about lost or damaged materials from other Libraries.

 If you choose to pay a replacement fee: